 Delicious Homemade Christmas Treats: Peppermint Bark with Free Printable Gift Tag

-Make this homemade peppermint bark as an easy handmade gift this holiday season!
-You won’t believe just how simple this DIY peppermint bark is!
-Plus, scroll down for links to lots more delicious Christmas treats!
+Make this homemade peppermint bark recipe as an easy handmade gift this holiday season!
+You won’t believe just how simple this homemade peppermint bark recipe is!

 I am very excited to be sharing some delicious Christmas treats with you again this year!
 Do you remember the homemade marshmallows we shared last year?
 They were a huge hit!

-This year we’ve got homemade peppermint bark for you!
+This year I’ve got a homemade peppermint bark recipe for you!
 This recipe is much easier than making homemade marshmallows, so I hope you will give this a try!
 This would make a great gift for neighbors, teachers, and co-workers!!

 Each year I pick up a few boxes of Williams-Sonoma’s peppermint bark to give to family.
 My uncle expects this every year, it is his absolute favorite!
 This year, I thought I’d try to make my own!
 Peppermint bark is so easy to make yourself, and is much less expensive as a homemade recipe!